 The drawback of online education is the lack of face-to-face communication.
 However, this should not be a problem nowadays due to the effect the COVID-19 has had on numerous industries.
 Anyway, it’s up to you.

 Is math needed to master data analytics?

 It’s highly recommended.
-Mathematics along with statistics would be a perfect aid to your education.
+Mathematics along with statistics would be a perfect aid to your education and learning how to analyze data for business.
 For example, you’ll be able to differentiate between a median, an arithmetic average, and a mode.
 This will help you develop critical thinking skills.

 In analytics, we don’t use complex methods, so it’s not about advanced mathematics.
 You can get this background at your bachelor degree course or find specialized courses on Coursera, Udacity, and other educational platforms.

 Did you present any data analytics online courses yourself?

 I used to be a mentor in a data analyst course at Yandex Praktikum.
 Since a child, I’ve wanted to teach – probably inherited this from my mother :).
 Anyway, my goal was to find a way to share my experience in data analytics and encourage other data enthusiasts.
 This project allowed me to put this idea into effect and teach other enthusiasts to analyze business data.

 What I do nowadays is run webinars dedicated to a specific topic based on real-life use cases.
 I can explain the intricacies of some approaches, share some code, etc. Sometimes I also check the projects that are submitted by students.
 The best thing here is it’s a win-win learning situation.
 I not only suggest my ideas on how to make their work better, but I also can learn from improvements offered by the students.
 This is very inspirational to see how the students’ skills develop from the beginning of the course.

 What is the best time for a business to hire a data analyst?